mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 range.
 If mounted on a post a pair of missiles consume 1 Space.

-The commonest variants are the TAC-150AA and TAC- 150AT, intended for anti-aerospace and anti-armor work respectively.
+The commonest variants are the TAC-150AA and TAC-150AT, intended for anti-aerospace and anti-armor work respectively.
 The AA version is designed for proximity detonation and uses a warhead surrounded by tungsten cubes for maximum effect, whereas the AT